ctacampado/toydb/README.md

 A simple implementation of a distributed in-memory key-value store using golang

 ## STATUS
-- implemented a very basic logge, toylog
+- implemented a very basic logger toylog

 ## TODO
 - key-value store implementation